 The light over pin 0 should now be flashing faster!
 Try some other numbers for the pause between on and off statements.
 Can you make it blink super slow?

-We can also create more complex patterns by adding more on() and off() statements too.
+We can also create more complex patterns by adding more on and off blocks too.
 For example, try this: